adefazio/classifierplots/README.md

     R CMD build .

-This produces a tarball: classifierplots_1.3.1.tar.gz.
+This produces a tarball: classifierplots_1.3.2.tar.gz.
 Checks:

-	R CMD check --as-cran classifierplots_1.3.1.tar.gz
+	R CMD check --as-cran classifierplots_1.3.2.tar.gz

 ### Installing locally

 Run:

-    R CMD INSTALL classifierplots_1.3.1.tar.gz
+    R CMD INSTALL classifierplots_1.3.2.tar.gz

+If you need to install the dependencies as well (you probably do), then run inside R:

+	install.packages("devtools")
+	library(devtools)
+	install("classifierplots_1.3.2.tar.gz", dependencies=T)

 ### Development

-In R, just open an R session with the project's directory.
-All the functions for the package will be imported automatically.
-To refresh their definitions without restarting R, just run:
+In R, just open an R session within the project's directory, then run:

-	load_all()
+	devtools::load_all()

+To refresh their definitions without restarting R, just run it again.